✓ Updated May 2026

 Sunrise Hike to Feldberg Summit

 natureEmbark on an early morning trek to the Feldberg, the highest peak in the Black Forest.
-Witnessing the sun paint the sky in hues of orange and pink over the rolling hills and distant Alps is an unforgettable spectacle.
-Pack a thermos of hot coffee and some local pastries to savor at the summit.
+Witness the mist-shrouded valleys awaken below as the sun paints the sky in hues of orange and pink.
+The crisp mountain air and the vast, silent landscape offer a truly invigorating start to your day.

 Best time: Apr-Oct